 Coimbatore district reports three COVID-19 cases

-The Health Department said that three persons recovered from the disease and the district had 29 active cases on Friday.
-The district had a test positivity rate of 1.1 % on Thursday when eight persons tested positive.
+The Health Department said that two persons recovered from the disease and the district had 37 active cases on Monday.

+The district had a test positivity rate of 1.2 % on Sunday when six persons tested positive.

 - Comments will be moderated by The Hindu editorial team.